HabitRPG/habitica-android/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Create new Pull Request
+  Don't forget to include your Habitica User ID, so that we can count your contributrion towards your contributor tier